yostane/pwa_from_scratch/README.md

 # Build a PWA from scratch

+Welcome to my guide for creating a PWA (progressive web app) from scratch.
+I hope that it will help understand a little more about service workers, manifest and caching.
+Enjoy :mortar_board:.

 ## Introduction

 This guide will help build a very simple PWA from scratch, with the intent of showing you only the wpa related code.
 Thus, no frameworks or code generators will be used.
 The HTML and CSS content will be very minimal.
 This will allow to focus only on the parts that are PWA related.